 Associate Professor, Department of Molecular, Cellular, and Developmental Biology

 Work in the Shafer lab seeks to understand how networks of clock neurons create circadian rhythms in behavior.
 The fly Drosophila melanogaster has been a valuable model system for understanding such rhythms The fly’s clock is driven by a small group of genes with high homology to those of mammals.
 Furthermore, the neuronal basis of timekeeping also appears to be based on similar building blocks throughout the animal kingdom.
 The Shafer lab employs anatomical, genetic, and live-imaging techniques in Drosophila to discover how time is kept within the brain and how it is used to orchestrate daily and seasonal changes in behavior.
+Dr. Shafer is NOT accepting summer fellows for 2021.

 We use electrodes and optogenetics to record from and manipulate dozens of neurons simultaneously in the brains of behaving rats and mice.
 Our goal is to answer questions aimed both at fundamental neurobiological understanding of the cortex and understanding the role of cortex in disease treatment.